hellowac/mapnik-wiki-zh-cn/Api-changes-between-v2.3-and-v3.0.md

  - Support for `-ansi` flag / non-c++11 compile.
 Starting at 3.x a compiler that recognizes `-std=c++11` is required.
  - Removed `paths-from-xml` option from the `<Map>` XML parser (https://github.com/mapnik/mapnik/issues/1893)
+ - `ExpressionFormat` in `TextSymbolizer`.
+Just use `Format` which now supports expressions for all properties.

 ## Changed